-Apple provides a wide range of choices, with many being suited to particular situations.
-How do you find them, change them, and make them your own?
-Here’s our guide to everything watch face related.
-Once you’ve made your choice, don’t forget to load up some of the best Apple Watch apps to add special complications to it too.
+Since Apple provides a diverse library of watch face choices, many of which are geared toward particular situations, the choices can be overwhelming.
+So how do you find them, change them, and make them your own?
+Here’s our guide to everything Apple Watch face related.
+After you’ve selected the right watch faces for your lifestyle, don’t forget to tack on some of the best Apple Watch apps on offer to add another layer of functionality to your smartwatch.

 How do I add faces to my Apple Watch?

-To add faces to your Apple Watch, open the Watch app on your iPhone, tap Face Gallery at the bottom, and choose your faces.
+To add faces to your Apple Watch, open the Watch app on your iPhone, tap Face Gallery from the main options at the bottom, and choose your faces.
 Once you’re finished configuring the watch face, just tap Add.

 Note: To delete a watch face, press down on any face, scroll to the left or right until you find the face you want to delete, and swipe up on the face.
 Then, tap Remove to delete it.